killianvervelle/Reinforcement_Learning_for_Software_Quality_Assurance/README.md

 * Maven: For dependency management and building the project.
 * Apache JMeter: Installed and configured for executing performance tests.
 * Hardware Requirements: Ensure sufficient system resources for CPU, memory, and disk-intensive testing scenarios.

-##### Installation
-1) Clone the repository

-2) Build the project using Maven and install all dependencies

-3) Set up Apache JMeter

-4) Update configurations of the respective config files as per your testing environment

 #### Running Reload
 ```